There are a lot of things you can fine-tune and customize in your class settings to make the experience truly your own

 The powers are the special privileges your students will be able to use throughout the Classcraft adventure.
 Initially, students only have access to universal powers, which are listed in their own section.
 All students can use these powers, regardless of having an account or not, and of their character class (if any).

-As you progress in the chapters, you’ll automatically unlock other powers for your students, which are visible in the Mage, Guardian, and Healer section.
+As you progress, you’ll automatically unlock other powers for your students, which are visible in the Mage, Guardian, and Healer section.
 These are unique to each character class.

 You can edit most power’s name, description, cost in Crystals, and decide whether a power is collaborative or not.

 Tip: Collaborative powers grant Experience Points and are usually powers that benefit someone else than the student who uses it.

 To edit a power, find it in the list and click on it.

 - Edit name